AkshaySaraf17/Wholesale-Customer-using-Clusters/README.md

    jupyter notebook Wholesale\ Cluster-Students.ipynb
    ```

-## Dataset
-The dataset is assumed to be included in the notebook.
-Ensure the data is loaded correctly before running the clustering algorithms.

 ## Results
 - Provides insights into customer segmentation based on purchasing patterns.
 - Visual representations of clustering results.